JacksonKuo/blog/_posts/2026-6-13-gh-owner-vice-admin.markdown

 #### Questions and Comments
 * Many high-level permissions are only granted to Owners
-* If `Manage custom organization roles` is enabled, because custom roles don't give the ability to change membership or non-custom roles, there's no way to privilege escalation to owner, i'm pretty sure
+* Even if `Manage custom organization roles` is enabled, because custom roles don't give the ability to change membership or add default roles, there's no way to privilege escalation to owner... i'm pretty sure.
+You can only create a new custom role or edit an existing custom role
 * I don't see Moderator or Billing Managers, where are they?
     * Settings > Billing and licensing[^2]
     * Settings > Access > Moderation > Moderators